Cease, White Sox top Twins 11-0 to win big series into break - NewsBreak

 NEVER CEASING TO AMAZE

-Cease has been the rock of a rotation featuring past All-Star picks Johnny Cueto, Lucas Giolito and Lance Lynn.
-He leads the AL in strikeouts.
+Cease has been the rock of a rotation featuring past All-Star picks Johnny Cueto, Lucas Giolito and Lance Lynn, and the 26-year-old right-hander sure made a strong case for being included on the AL team this year by taking over the league lead in strikeouts.
 In his last 10 starts, Cease has logged 58 innings with 79 strikeouts and just 34 hits and three earned runs allowed.

-“I don't know how he's not in the All-Star game,” designated hitter José Abreu said through a team translator. ”It's crazy."

 WITH HONORS